souryacs/STAR_GLASS_STEAC_NJSt/README.md

-                        will be used for NJ based clustering (GLASS) 3 - average coalescence time of the couplets (with respect to the gene trees) will be used for NJ based clustering (STEAC)
+                        will be used for NJ based clustering (GLASS) 3 - average coalescence time of the couplets (with respect to the gene trees) will be used for NJ based clustering (STEAC) 4 - average branch count of the couplets (with respect to the gene trees) will be used for NJ based clustering (NJ_st)

 Example of a command (followed for the results published in the manuscript)